 First of all, that’s super cool for Michigan.
 As a kid, the University of Maine Black Bears were perennial Frozen Four contenders, so it was the only college sporting even I paid attention to.
 To have a team going to both the final four and the frozen four shows a serious amount of dominance.
 Especially when you add in their Football and Soccer programs.

 Second of all, DAMN GRANDMA ROSE!
-Check out this bit of savagery.

 She is coming for Sister Jean and she don’t care who knows about it.
 For her part, Sister Jean did not back down from the fight.
 Someone told her she might need boxing gloves — “We’ll see what happens” she said in a press conference.
 Afterwards she spit in her hands, dropped into an Orthodox stance, and punched the shit out of Biff, the Michigan Wolverine.
 While the LU Wolf held him down, she knelt on top of him and proceeded to give him the ol’ “dear mom and dad” typewriter routine.
 It was brutal to watch.